The Temptation of Kayleigh McEnany

 While working as a producer for former Arkansas Governor Mike Huckabee’s Fox News show in the couple of years after her 2010 college graduation, McEnany posted assiduously on her now-defunct blog, which bore the tagline Defending Reagan Conservatism.
 Her reading recommendations favored those of the business-class lounge—“The Economist is my absolute favorite publication hands down”—and her political commentary was suffused with an air of righteousness: “Being enveloped in sexual controversy speaks volumes to one’s character,” she wrote of former New York Representative Anthony Weiner.
 Her attempts at hashtag humor occasionally shaded into Trump-style birtherism: “How I Met Your Brother—Never mind, forgot he’s still in that hut in Kenya. #ObamaTVshows,” she wrote in 2012.
 Many of her fellow politically minded 20-somethings skipped Sunday services, but McEnany remained devout.
 “I’m heading to church.
 Need to hear from God today!” she tweeted in 2013, followed by the hashtag #tcot, for “top conservatives on Twitter.”

 Elie Mystal, a writer at the progressive magazine The Nation, remembers sparring with McEnany over abortion, religious freedom, and the Supreme Court before his appearances on Huckabee.
 “We disagreed, but we disagreed honorably,” he told me.
 Several years later, when McEnany was in law school, it was her acquaintance with Mystal that led to her position at Above the Law, a prominent legal blog where Mystal was writing at the time.
 In his telling, McEnany filled the token conservative slot for the mostly liberal website, which Mystal described in unflattering terms: “You’re looking at what makes clicks.
 And being crazy is going to get you clicks.”
 And yet, he added, McEnany came off as a true believer in her arguments.
 She was not “simply doing it for show or money or power.
 There is a core belief there that gives her authenticity in what she does.”
-She was building her career, and benefitted from the credential.
+She was building her career, and benefited from the credential.
 But the liberals at Above the Law needed her as much as she needed them.

 Within a year after McEnany graduated from Georgetown, she was getting booked for television segments as a free-wheeling conservative Millennial voice.
 Her early hits were lowest-common-denominator television: She went on Fox News’s Red Eye, the only woman on a panel full of dudes, and dutifully explained why men are commitment-phobes.
 “I can barely find a guy to go on a date with me, much less marry me,” she said.
 “I’ll have to pay someone to get down on one knee one day.”
 When it became clear that she wasn’t going to get an on-air job at Fox, as Huckabee recently told The New York Times, McEnany started law school at the University of Miami, where she earned a scholarship reserved for the top 1 percent of her class.
 In an interview for the school’s website, she described always being ready for calls from bookers, who constantly scour news outlets, blogs, and Twitter for people who speak smoothly and handle themselves well on air: “If being on the show does not interfere with class or studying, I say yes and quickly head to my car to grab a change of clothes,” McEnany said.